jadecobra/python_tdd_exercises/CALCULATOR.md

     What does this mean?
     - The error is an `AttributeError` at line 12 in `test_calculator.py`
-    - [AttributeError](https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError) is raised when we try to access/call an attribute and python cannot find it
+    - [AttributeError](https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError) is raised when we try to access or call an attribute that python cannot find
-    - we can think of `calculator.add` as an address. `calculator` refers to `calculator.py` and `add` refers to something in that file that currently does not exist
+    - we can think of `calculator.add` as an address
+        - `calculator` refers to `calculator.py`
+        - `add` refers to something with `calculator.py` file that currently does not exist

 ### <span style="color:green">**GREEN**</span>: make it pass